Red Sea–Dead Sea Water Conveyance: Arabah ecosystem

-Damage to the natural landscape and ecosystem of the Arabah, due to the construction, and the increase in humidity caused by the open canal segments.
+The scheme had the potential to cause Damage to the natural landscape and ecosystem of the Arabah, due to the construction process, and the increase in humidity caused by the open canal segments.

 According to the preferred scenario of the World Bank Study the conduit will be multiple buried pipelines and not canals.
 Special care will be taken to minimize the environmental and archeological damage.